 would be recommended to remove such asterisks to avoid confusion.

 We look forward to the responses of the SO to the points raised above and remain available for further considerations in relation to this work item.

+Swift: The asterisks are clearly explained in the document.
+We have also changed the title name to make it clear for a reader.

 Comments from the Danish RMG delegation: